gianni-rosato/svt-av1-psy/README.md

 - `Odd dimension encoding support`

 Allows the encoder to accept content with odd width and/or height (e.g. 1920x817px).
-Gone are the "Source Width/Height must be even for YUV_420 colorspace" messages.
+Messages like "Source Width/Height must be even for YUV_420 colorspace" are no more.

 - `Reduced minimum width/height requirements`